 In the case of electronic registers, the minimum retention time for results is one year for a disconnected meter.
-Electronic indicating devices shall be provided with a display test.
+Electronic indicating devices shall be provided with a display test that switches all the display segments on then off for the purpose of determining whether all display segments are working.